 Huldrich Zwingli of Zurich, Switzerland was next, and he broke with Luther over the Eucharist, but his sect died out.
 The Anabaptists separated from Zwingli as they denied the validity of infant baptism; they survived as the Mennonites.

-King Henry Vlll wrote a defense of the seven sacraments, but when refused an annulment from Catherine of Aragon, he had himself declared Supreme Head of the Church of England.
+King Henry VIII wrote a defense of the seven sacraments, but when refused an annulment from Catherine of Aragon, he had himself declared Supreme Head of the Church of England.
 Thomas Cranmer became the new Archbishop of Canterbury in 1533, and the Anglican Church of England was established.
-Archbishop Cranmer married Henry Vlll and Anne Boleyn that same year.
+Archbishop Cranmer married Henry VIII and Anne Boleyn that same year.
 Thomas More refused to attend the wedding, and was imprisoned in the Tower of London and later beheaded in 1535.
 Two major sects that split off from the Anglicans were the Baptists, founded by John Smyth in 1607, and later the Methodists, founded by John Wesley and his brother Charles.

 1, 4, 5, 7, 8, 28-30